 The Key to Fixing Your Qualification or Validation Strategy

-Risk/Impact assessment is key in simplifying your qualification / validation strategy and also in defining the extent of the qualification processes you need to use.
+Risk/Impact assessment is key in simplifying your qualification/validation strategy and also in defining the extent of the qualification processes you need to use.
 It also plays a pivotal role in defining the extent of qualification processes.
-A risk/impact assessment of the proposed changes should be done to assess the impact of modification/up-gradation activity on various aspects such as quality, efficacy and safety of the manufactured products.
+A risk/impact assessment of the proposed changes should be done to assess the impact of modification/up-gradation activity on various aspects such as quality, efficacy, and safety of the manufactured products.
 When it comes to 21 CFR Part 11 compliance, making sure you use platforms that are pre-validated will save you precious time.
 Take eLeaP’s 30-day free trial and get started ensuring you and your team have the tools to stay compliant with life science industry regulations.

 The stepwise risk-management process empowers concurrent remediation of errors and non-conformities with follow-up verification as an integrated part of the qualification and validation activities.

 The level of determination, correctness, and documentation of the quality risk management process must be commensurate with the level of risk.

 How is system risk assessment measured?

 System risk assessment is measured in three categories:

 The scope of the systems and components subject to qualification can be reduced by performing design impact assessments.
 An appropriate focus should be placed on the quality-impacting systems and components that may present a potential risk to the product.

 What is the difference between Qualification and Validation?